run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 ### Distributed Training via Kubeflow MPI

 Distributed training is the ability to run workloads on multiple nodes (not just multiple GPUs on the same node).
 Run:ai provides this capability via Kubeflow MPI.
 If you need this functionality, you will need to install the [Kubeflow MPI Operator](https://github.com/kubeflow/mpi-operator){target=_blank}.
+Run:ai support MPI version 0.3.0 (latest version at the time of writing).

 Use the following [installation guide](https://github.com/kubeflow/mpi-operator#installation){target=_blank}.
-As per instruction:
+As per instruction, run:

 * Verify that the `mpijob` custom resource does not currently exist in the cluster by running `kubectl get crds | grep mpijobs`.
 If it does, delete it by running `kubectl delete crd mpijobs.kubeflow.org`
 * run `kubectl apply -f https://raw.githubusercontent.com/kubeflow/mpi-operator/master/deploy/v2beta1/mpi-operator.yaml`

-!!!
-Notes
-    Kubeflow MPI requires containers to run as root.
-This needs special adjustments when running on OpenShift or when PodSecurityPolicy is enabled in Kubernetes.
-Redhat provides an [article](https://cloud.redhat.com/blog/how-to-use-kubeflow-and-the-mpi-operator-on-openshift){target=_blank} on how to configure MPI jobs to run as root on OpenShift.

 ## Hardware Requirements